 Now that you know why I’m interested and writing about these areas, here’s a brief overview of just what I define as the context for these categories.

 Minimalism is about intentionally choosing what you focus on to that which brings your life the most value.
-It’s about being conscience of what you bring into your life — including things, people, places, experiences and commitments.
+It’s about being conscious of what you bring into your life — including things, people, places, experiences, and commitments.
 Focusing time on things that are meaningful to you is an important part.